Inductive constructions for frameworks on a two-dimensional fixed torus: Further work and related questions

 \subsection{Body-bar frameworks on the fixed torus}

-In contrast to the situation for bar-joint frameworks, there may be more hope for finding characterizations of body-bar frameworks in higher dimensions.
-In fact, we recently established a combinatorial characterization of body-bar frameworks on the fixed torus in three dimensions ($d=1, 2$ follow from the bar-joint characterizations), and we conjecture that a $d$-dimensional version is possible \cite{RossBodyBar}.
-The conjecture is based on the following sparsity condition which depends on the dimension of the gain space $\gs$: \begin{conj} $\bbog$ is a periodic orbit graph corresponding to a generically minimally rigid body-bar periodic framework in $\mathbb R^d$ if and only if $|E(H)| = {d+1 \choose 2}|V(H)| - d$ and for all non-empty subsets $Y \subset E(H)$ of edges
+In contrast to the situation for bar-joint frameworks, the generic rigidity of body-bar frameworks on the fixed torus has recently been completely described.
+The characterization is based on a sparsity condition which depends on the dimension of the gain space.
+Let $H$ be a multigraph, possibly including loops, with vertex and edge sets $V(H)$ and $E(H)$ respectively.
+Let $Y \subset E(H)$, and let $V(Y)$ be the set of vertices incident to the edges of $Y$.
+We use $\gs(Y)$ to denote the gain space of the subgraph of $\bbog$ generated by $(V(Y), Y)$. \begin{thm} $\bbog$ is a periodic orbit graph corresponding to a generically minimally rigid body-bar periodic framework in $\mathbb R^d$ if and only if $|E(H)| = {d+1 \choose 2}|V(H)| - d$ and for all non-empty subsets $Y \subset E(H)$ of edges

-\end{conj} The conjecture has been verified for $d = 1, 2, 3$.
-Periodic body-bar frameworks have also been studied on the flexible torus \cite{PeriodicBarBody}.
+\end{thm} The basic idea of this result is that as the dimension of the gain space increases, the maximum number of edges which may be independent also increases.
+There is an inductive proof of this result for $d\leq 3$ \cite{bodyBar} ($d=1, 2$ follow from the bar-joint characterizations).
+A non-inductive proof for all dimensions was recently announced in \cite{matroidsOfGainGraphs}, as part of a more general set of results about body-bar frameworks with point group symmetries.
+A general theory of periodic body-bar frameworks on the flexible torus has been set out in \cite{PeriodicBarBody}, but without a characterization of rigidity based on the underlying gain graph.